 3. Free-Flow Writing and Journaling

+Have you heard about the power of writing and journaling for mental health?
 Free-flow writing allows you to open up your conscious as well as unconscious thoughts.
 This step helps in understanding your inner self, furthermore reducing stress.
 Stress often takes over our feelings, creating a barrier to rational thinking and problem-solving skills.
 Free-flow writing also intensifies the flow of ideas.
 Nowadays, technology has allowed us to have access to millions of creative tools.
-Hence, making it easier for us to break down in a supportive and adaptable approach.
+Hence, making it easier for us to break down into a supportive and adaptable approach.
 Free Flow Writing or Journaling means maintaining a practice to write every day.
 Journaling for stress control and self-exploration mechanism proves to be best when executed consistently.
 Journaling concerning traumatic experiences benefits in processing them.
 It allows you to fully explore and release the sentiments involved.